Valproate: Adverse effects

 Valproic acid has a black box warning for hepatotoxicity, pancreatitis, and fetal abnormalities.

 There is evidence that valproic acid may cause premature growth plate ossification in children and adolescents, resulting in decreased height.
 Valproic acid can also cause mydriasis, a dilation of the pupils.
-There is evidence that shows valproic acid may increase the chance of polycystic ovary syndrome (PCOS) in women with epilepsy or bipolar disorder.
-Studies have shown this risk of PCOS is higher in women with epilepsy compared to those with bipolar disorder.
+There is evidence that shows valproic acid may increase the chance of Polyendocrine metabolic ovarian syndrome (PMOS) in women with epilepsy or bipolar disorder.
+Studies have shown this risk of PMOS is higher in women with epilepsy compared to those with bipolar disorder.
 Weight gain is also possible.
+Valproic acid may decrease platelets in proportion to its dosage, particularly in women and the elderly.

+Pregnancy

+Valproate is a teratogen.
+Teratogens can cause birth defects.
+Valproate is restricted for all women under age 55 in the United Kingdom and European Union.
+It has a black box warning for pregnancy in the United States.

+There are also restrictions for men.
+Children fathered by men taking valproate have a higher risk of neurodevelopmental disorders.
+Valproate is restricted for men under age 55 in the United Kingdom and European Union.
+The restrictions require two specialists to agree that there is no other effective or tolerated treatment for the patient.

 Elderly

 Valproate may cause increased somnolence in the elderly.
 In a trial of valproate in elderly patients with dementia, a significantly higher portion of valproate patients had somnolence compared to placebo.
 In approximately one-half of such patients, there was associated reduced nutritional intake and weight loss.